 Preparing Effective Graduate Program Handbooks

 Program handbooks help students understand their program’s mission, visions, requirements and expectations, as well as offer thoughtful and inclusive resources for being a graduate student at ASU.
 The Graduate College requires all programs to create handbooks and distribute them to students upon enrollment.
 Handbooks should be made accessible and readily available to download from the program or department websites.
-We recommend that program handbooks adopt the positive, anti-racist language, and allude to, align with and build on the general Graduate College handbook.
+We recommend that program handbooks adopt the positive language and allude to, align with and build on the general Graduate College handbook.

 In addition, individual program handbooks should contain the following elements: